vgines73/HW2_responsivePortolio/README.md

 * Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.

 * All links must work.
-(I added buttons to my portfolio section for each thumbnail for link to my work and the github repo but I don't have any since we haven't done any projects yet).
+(I added buttons to my portfolio section for each thumbnail for link to my work and the github repo but I don't have any since we haven't done any projects yet. also social media links work. didn't feel comfortable putting my actual accounts on there lol).

 * Must use semantic html.